sitewaerts/cordova-electron/DOCUMENTATION.md

 For packaged Apps they aren't available in the sources via `CTRL+P`.

-To get to the source, you have the following oportunities:
+To get to the source, you have the following opportunities:
 - Set a breakpoint in a renderer script that accesses an API provided by the preload script via `contextBridge.exposeInMainWorld`.
 When that breakpoint is reached you may follow the stack into the preload script.
 - Watch out for the message `executing cdv-electron-preload.js` in the console Panel of Chrome Developer Tools.
 Chrome places a link to the preload-script beside the log message.

 ## Plugins